jamesstill/Astronomy/README.md

 */

 ```
-`HorizontalCoordinates` has a function to convert to equatorial coordinates:
+`HorizontalCoordinates` has a function to convert Alt-Az to equatorial coordinates:
 ```
 EquatorialCoordinates ec = hc.ToΕquatorialCoordinates(moment, φ, L);